van-dang/DMRI-FEM-Cloud/README.md

+# Simulations with Singularity images on Google Cloud

 Here we provide recipes to build Singularity images of FEniCS and FEniCS-HPC.
 The following instructions were tested with Ubuntu 18.04
-# Requirements:
+## Requirements:
 * Singularity container
 ```bash
 sudo apt-get singulariy-container
 ```

-# Simulations with Singularity images on Google Cloud

 ## Create a VM instance